*You will have access to the course for 6 months only, after which, you can purchase extensions.

 Learn about the process of evaluating progress and how to monitor results to evaluate the success of the project.

-Learn how to monitoring processes including: Data collection; observation; local community; repeat visits; persons involved: training, support; importance of monitoring.
+Learn how to monitor processes including: Data collection; observation; local community; repeat visits; persons involved: training, support; importance of monitoring.

 Learn how intervention methods are monitored & about the importance of performing scientific monitoring.